dfe-analytical-services/excel-to-R/README.md

 Click on the "Wiki" tab above to reach the guide.
 You can flick between pages using the navigation bar.

 ## How to update
-You can either update directly in the Wiki page, or clone it to your local area and edit.
+You can either update directly in the Wiki page, or clone it to your local area and edit - both methods will be tracked in the "revisions" of the wiki.

 Clone the wiki using
 `git clone https://github.com/dfe-analytical-services/excel-to-R.wiki.git`